-Also, in Exhibit A, the applicant's lawyer declares the billing rate utilized in Mr. Davis' case is less than the prevailing market rate for similar services performed by attorneys in Columbia, South Carolina.
+Also, in Exhibit A, the applicant's lawyer declares the billing rate utilized in Mr. Cooley's case is less than the prevailing market rate for similar services performed by attorneys in Columbia, South Carolina.

 3. Calculation of "EAJA Cap."